swissdata/demo/README.md

 We address these drawbacks by keeping the information in two files:

-- We keep the **data** in their most simple, most intuitive format, most accessible, non-proprietary format -- as simple `.csv`.
+- We keep the **data** in their most simple, most intuitive format, most accessible, non-proprietary format -- a simple CSV file.

-- The **meta information** (data description) gets the most flexible, most cosmopolitan, most accessible, non-proprietary format -- a `.json` file.
+- The **meta information** (data description) gets the most flexible, most cosmopolitan, most accessible, non-proprietary format -- a JSON file.

 Variables inside these files are linked together through their identifiers.
 The following paragraphs take a closer look at these files.